Will you send me a contract for the work?

 I accept payment via PayPal or by check.

 What is your publishing background?

 In college, I was a copyeditor for my university’s newspaper and a prominent weekly newspaper, a writing consultant at the university’s writing center, and a content editor for the university’s literary journal.
-My first job out of college was at a multipurpose publishing company where I learned a vast amount about the industry.
+My first job out of college was at a book packager where I learned a vast amount about the publishing industry.
 Large publishers outsourced their editorial work to us, and I managed a significant portion of that work.
-This included copyediting and proofreading, working with authors and publishers, and guiding books through all stages of editorial production.
-When I discovered that an academic publisher in South Florida was looking for a new managing editor, I applied and was offered the job.
+This included copyediting and proofreading, working with authors and publishers, creating production schedules and budgets, and guiding books through all stages of production.
+I eventually left that job to become the managing editor for an academic trade publisher.
 During my time there, I completely overhauled the editorial department and significantly increased the quality of titles produced.
 We produced about 80 titles a year, and those titles are currently sold in 15,000 retail locations across the country.

 When can you start?
 How long will it take you to finish my project?

-My schedule fills up quickly, and I am often booked two months in advance, so please contact me early to secure a spot in my schedule.
+My schedule fills up quickly, and I am often booked two to three months in advance, so please contact me early to secure a spot in my schedule.
+Details about my current availability can be found on my Contact page.
 The time it takes me to complete your project will depend on the type of editing your manuscript needs and the length of your manuscript.
 I do not work on rush projects or charge rush fees because I do not believe in rushing the editorial stages of the publishing process.